Mount Faber

 Mount Faber, formerly Telok Blangah Hill, is a hill about 94 metres in height, located in the town of Bukit Merah in the Central Region of Singapore.
 It overlooks the Telok Blangah area and the western parts of the Central Area.
 The summit is accessible by Mount Faber Road or Mount Faber Loop via Morse Road, but there are many footpaths or trails leading up the hill.
 The main paths are: Marang Trail, which leads from Marang Road at the HarbourFront MRT station (Exit D), and the Southern Ridges Park Connector which connects from Telok Blangah Hill Park, Kent Ridge Park, and Henderson Waves.

-It is a major tourist attraction, as it provides a panoramic view of the dense central business district within the Central Area.
+It is a major tourist attraction, as it provides a panoramic view of Singapore's Downtown Core.
 Its slope includes a tower that is part of the Singapore cable car system that connects to HarbourFront and Sentosa.
 It is accessible from the HarbourFront MRT station.